 We work with success-relevant stakeholders to facilitate internal changes and enable powerful coordination between them.
 That means working on changing system dynamics and creating new systems, processes, relationships and tools, because existing organisational and funding structures do not support powerful coordination between stakeholders.
 We focus on the capacities of each stakeholder (financial and human capital, expertise, decision making power, etc.) instead of focusing on consensus.
-We aim to prevent different efforts from cancelling each other out by developing synergies between them, making them complementary instead of contradictory, and thus enabling the stakeholders to amplify each other’s positive impact, even if they don’t agree with each other.
+To prevent different efforts from cancelling each other out, we develop synergies between them, making them complementary instead of contradictory.
+Thus we enable the stakeholders to amplify each other’s positive impact, even if they don’t agree with each other.
 We focus on identifying and addressing gaps, duplications and conflicts that impede systemic change on a global level.

-To ensure that technical conversations are on the agendas of high level meetings (that usually focus on bold commitments without an actionable plan to achieve them) and that better decisions are made, we work towards ensuring that all stakeholders have access to technical, financial and business expertise.
+We are working to ensure that all stakeholders have access to technical, financial and business expertise.
+Thus we enable technical conversations at high level meetings (that usually focus on bold commitments without an actionable plan to achieve them) and facilitate better decisions.
 This includes identifying organisations/individuals with relevant expertise in technologies, engineering, chemistry, policy, finance, and innovative business models and financial instruments (for example ones that blend different types of funding or leverage partnerships).
 We are working with them to facilitate the transfer of technical knowledge (between countries, waste streams and different types of stakeholders) through a virtual centre for technical expertise or otherwise.

 All of this is a work in progress.
-We are trying our best to keep an open mind, to keep experimenting with innovative ideas, to keep evolving our approach as we continuously work on all three steps of this one.
+We are resolved to keep an open mind, to keep experimenting with innovative ideas and to keep evolving our approach as we learn more about what is required to address the challenge.